13.3. Confidence Intervals¶

 What was the average age of the mothers in the population?
 We don’t know the value of this parameter.

 Let’s estimate the unknown parameter by the bootstrap method.
-To do this, we will edit the code for
+To do this, we will adapt the code for

 bootstrap_median to instead define the function

 bootstrap_mean.
-The code is the same except that the statistics are means instead of medians, and are collected in an array called
+The code is the same except that the statistics are means (that is, averages) instead of medians, and are collected in an array called

 The 95% confidence interval goes from about 26.9 years to about 27.6 years.
 That is, we are estimating that the average age of the mothers in the population is somewhere in the interval 26.9 years to 27.6 years.